-First, we introduce various functions for such literals that can be used in expressions (as used in, e.g., BIND, FILTER, and SELECT clauses).
-As an example, consider the following SPARQL query (prefix declarations omitted) that uses two such functions in a BIND clause; the function denoted by the IRI cdt:concat concatenates two lists, returning the resulting list as a cdt:List literal again, and the cdt:size function returns the cardinality of the resulting list.
+First, we introduce various functions for such literals that can be used in expressions (as used in BIND clauses, FILTER clauses, ORDER BY clauses, HAVING clauses, and SELECT clauses).
+As an example, consider the following SPARQL query (prefix declarations omitted) that uses two such functions in a BIND clause; the function denoted by the IRI cdt:concat concatenates two lists, returning the resulting list as a cdt:List literal again, and the other function (cdt:size) returns the cardinality of the resulting list.
 When executing this query over the first example data above (the example with the two lists), the value produced for the ?combinedLength variable would be 8.

-Other functions for cdt:List literals that we introduce are cdt:contains, cdt:get cdt:head, cdt:reverse, cdt:subseq, and cdt:tail.
-For cdt:Map literals we define cdt:containsKey, cdt:get, cdt:keys, cdt:merge, cdt:put, cdt:remove, and cdt:size.
-Additionally, we introduce constructor functions for these literals and extend the SPARQL comparison operators (=, <, etc.) to cover these literals.
+Further functions for cdt:List literals that we introduce are cdt:contains, cdt:get cdt:head, cdt:reverse, cdt:subseq, and cdt:tail; where cdt:get and cdt:size are also defined for cdt:Map literals, in addition to cdt:containsKey, cdt:get, cdt:keys, cdt:merge, cdt:put, cdt:remove, and cdt:size.
+Additionally, we introduce constructor functions for these literals and define corresponding extensions to the SPARQL comparison operators such as = and <.

 As our second extension to SPARQL, we introduce a new operator called UNFOLD that splits composite values into their individual components and, then, assigns these components separately to a new query variable.
 The following query illustrates how this operator can be used to extract all elements from all lists represented by the objects of triples that match a given triple pattern.
-For instance, for the first example data above (again, the one with the two lists), the result consists of eight solutions: six for the six elements of the list in the first triple and another two for the two elements of the list in the second triple.
+When executing this query over the first example data above (again, the one with the two lists), the query result consists of eight solutions: six for the six elements 4 Hartig et al.

+of the list in the first triple of the example data and another two for the two elements of the list in the second triple.